Centigrade/ngtx/CONTRIBUTING.md

 #### <a name="commit-footer"></a>Commit Message Footer

-The footer can contain information about breaking changes and is also the place to reference GitHub issues, Jira tickets, and other PRs that this commit closes or is related to.
+The footer can contain information about breaking changes and is also the place to reference GitHub issues and other PRs that this commit closes or is related to.

 ```
 BREAKING CHANGE: <breaking change summary>